hellatan/charCodeSequence/README.md

 This library doesn't support listening for characters like letters, etc.
-Instead you must supply an array of key codes, that's the code associated with a key event such as 'keypress' or 'keydown' *Note - a 'keyCode' is not the same as it's corresponding 'charCode.' eg. pressing the letter 'a' yeilds a different keyCode than
+Instead you must supply an array of key codes, that's the code associated with a key event such as 'keypress' or 'keydown'

+*Note - a 'keyCode' is not the same as it's corresponding 'charCode.' eg. pressing the letter 'a' yeilds a different keyCode than and charCode

 ```javascript
 'a'.charCodeAt(0); // 97